-How much do you know about teeth crowns and what they can do for your teeth?
-Are you under the impression that the only available crowns are made of metal and that we will only suggest them for severe tooth damage, such as a broken tooth or severe cavity?
-When it comes to crowns, we offer beautiful solutions that will blend seamlessly with your smile.
-Even more exciting?
-You may qualify for an esthetically pleasing crown for a wide variety of reasons.
-To learn more about what you can expect from crowns, take a look at the following:
+When made well, they can be beautiful solutions that will blend seamlessly with your smile.
+You may qualify for a cosmetically pleasing type of crown for a wide variety of reasons.
+To learn more about what you can expect, take a look at the following:

 What are Teeth Crowns?

 You may require teeth crowns for a long list of potential reasons.
 First, understand what you can expect from a cap.
-Because it fits over your tooth and is constructed of sturdy material, you can expect it to provide protection, coverage, and structural support.
-You may require a crown in one of the following instances:
+It fits over and encloses your tooth.
+It is made of a sturdy material that you can expect will provide protection, coverage, and structural support.
+You may require one in one of the following instances:

 - Your tooth suffered a severe cavity that a filling cannot address

-- You have chosen to replace a tooth with a dental implant, which we may restore with a beautiful crown
+- You have chosen to replace a tooth with a dental implant.
+The implant then supports a beautiful crown.

 When are Teeth Crowns the Right Form of Restoration?

-In the case of many forms of damage caused by either decay or trauma, a dental crown is often the best form of restoration.
-That is because affixing crowns is a minimally invasive solution, yet a comprehensive and effective one.
+With damage caused by either decay or trauma, a cap is often the best form of restoration.
+That is because affixing it is a minimally invasive solution, yet a comprehensive and effective one.

-- A crown can be added quickly, and the procedure is fast and comfortable for most patients.
+- All types can be added quickly, and the procedure is fast and comfortable for most patients.

-- Yet crowns are also built to withstand the pressure one exerts while chewing, allowing fragile teeth beneath the crowns to remain safe.
+- Yet they are also built to withstand the pressure one exerts while chewing, allowing fragile teeth beneath to remain safe.

-- Crowns can still be made of metal, but most patients and dentists now prefer the benefits of choosing porcelain crowns instead.
+- They can be made of metal, but most patients and dentists prefer the ceramic versions.

 Many Issues Can Be Addressed with Teeth Crowns

-Whether the trauma to your mouth has caused a chip, crack, or some other form of damage, the solution is often the same, a dental crown.
-Crowns can be used to protect fragile or otherwise damaged teeth by creating a barrier against further wear, decay, or worsening damage.
+Trauma to your mouth can cause a chip, crack, or some other form of damage to your teeth.
+The solution is often the same, a veneer or a cap.
+Caps can be used to protect fragile or otherwise damaged teeth.
+They create a barrier against further wear, decay, or worsening damage.

 Restorative Treatment May Be Necessary Even Without Obvious Signs of Trouble

-Even if no visible damage has been done to your teeth, that does not ensure that your oral health has not been negatively affected by a trauma to your mouth.
+Trauma, decay, and nerve death, are not always obvious with symptoms such as pain.
+Even if no visible damage has been done to your teeth, it does not ensure that there isn’t a problem.
 Injuries to teeth can sometimes cause intrinsic damage that will not be visible or even felt.
 They can still, however, lead to infection.

 Your restorative dentist can use an x-ray to check for any potential problems, and provide treatment as necessary.